Dark metal showing at edges of crowns on back teeth

 Minimal preparation Emax restorations to improve an occlusal plane slant (canted upper teeth) and to remove the "dark lines at the gumline" on the back teeth.

 Technology has come a long way in cosmetic dentistry.
 This especially applies to the area of porcelain technology.
-Emax is a beautiful, durable ceramic being used for crowns and veneers.
+Emax is a beautiful, durable ceramic being used for crowns.
 It is perfect in areas of the mouth with high esthetic demand.
 This new porcelain is becoming very popular.
 Read on to learn more about the benefits, minimum preparation possibilities, and advantages of Emax crowns.